jdiaz286/DiscordBot/README.md

-This is a Discord bot that uses JavaScript and SQL to execute various commands
+## This is a Discord bot that uses JavaScript and SQL to execute various commands

+# There are 18 commands that the bot can execute on Discord